wltrimbl/cmsc13600-course-materials/docs/HW-2-Django.md

 2. (3 points)  Does "/app/time" work?
 3. (4 points)  Does "/app/sum" work?

+Note, seven of these depend on your django server starting up in the autograder environment.
+Let instructional staff know if you need help debugging.

 ## FAQ
 1) What's the deal with virtual environments?